AryaMoghaddam/Asset-Correlation-Analysis/README.md

   ```sh
   pip install matplotlib seaborn pandas
   ```
-- You may run into troubles  i your pip version is not the last updated version.
+- You may run into troubles with your pip version if it's not the last updated version.
 - To update pip run the command below:
   ```sh
   pip install pip --upgrade